zama-ai/concrete-ml/docs/advanced-topics/hybrid-models.md

 The [`save_and_clear_private_info`](../developer-guide/api/concrete.ml.torch.hybrid_model.md#method-save_and_clear_private_info) function serializes the FHE circuits corresponding to the various parts of the model that were chosen to be moved server-side.
 It also saves the client-side model, removing the weights of the layers that are transferred server-side.
-Furthermore it saves all necessary information required to serve these sub-models with FHE, using the [`FHEModelDev`](../developer-guide/api/concrete.ml.deployment.fhe_client_server.md#class-fhemodeldev) class.
+Furthermore, it saves all necessary information required to serve these sub-models with FHE using the [`FHEModelDev`](../developer-guide/api/concrete.ml.deployment.fhe_client_server.md#class-fhemodeldev) class.

 The [`FHEModelServer`](../developer-guide/api/concrete.ml.deployment.fhe_client_server.md#class-fhemodelserver) class should be used to create a server application that creates end-points to serve these sub-models: